 - Respect time.
 Often due the nature of EDS reps in many cases are overscheduled, so 2 and 3 hour Rep meetings create a huge challenge.

-- Due to hourly time slots set up, the off property events are extremely challenging and may not be attended at all by reps.
+- Due to hourly time slots set up, off-property events are extremely challenging and may not be attended at all by reps.

-- Try to hold meeting away from busiest days.
-Wednesday and Thursday are used primarily for Distributor / Manufacturer meetings.
+- Try to hold meetings away from busiest days.
+Wednesday and Thursday are used primarily for Distributor/Manufacturer meetings.
 In most cases Reps need to attend these.

 - Avoid weekend meetings out of respect for attendees

-- Do not expect your Reps to have to bring extra people from their company out to Vegas just to attend the Manufacturer / Rep meeting unless participation is required
+- Do not expect your Reps to have to bring extra people from their company out to Vegas just to attend the Manufacturer/Rep meetings unless participation is required

-- The meetings should be focused on NPI, Strategies, Tools for the Reps to use going forward, Mid-year State of union type subjects, Issues / Challenges.
+- The meetings should be focused on NPI, strategies, tools for the Reps to use going forward, mid-year state of union type subjects, and issues/challenges.
 It is extremely challenging to do business reviews, rep council meeting QBRs’, etc. due to the nature of the short time slots and active meeting schedules.
-The quality of these meeting tends to be diminished because of the amount of meetings at the show.
+The quality of these meetings tends to be diminished because of the number of meetings at the show.